Research on Applied Physics in Electrotechnology

 Welcome to the homepage of our research group!
 Here you will find a short introduction video to our research as well as general information about our projects.
 Check for detailed description of the research projects within our group in the corresponding hyperlinks below.

 Currently, the research performed in our group focuses focuses in two areas.

-There are currently three projects related to this area:
+There are currently three main projects related to this research area:

 - Magneto-hydro-dynamic (MHD) modeling of electric plasma arcs in power components: this project is intended to simulate the physical properties of plasma arcs under high electric currents.
 It includes the interaction of thermal, electromagnetics, radiation and gas flow (CFD) physics.

 - Modeling of electromechanical actuators for switching applications: this project makes part of the research at ABB Corporate Research, which intends to use computer simulation to scout the possibilities of alternative actuators for switching devices.

 - Modelling of upward connecting leaders under thunderstorms: this project is part of our contribution to the CIGRE WG C4.26 “Evaluation of Lightning Shielding Analysis Methods for EHV and UHV DC and AC Transmission-lines”.
 It is focused on the further development of the Self-consistent Leader Inception and Propagation Model –SLIM–.
 PhD project details